Norma V. Cantu: Public service

 On March 5, 1993, President Bill Clinton nominated Cantú to serve as the Assistant Secretary of Education for the Office for Civil Rights.
 She was sworn in on May 24, 1993.

 She served the nation for eight years in this capacity, where she oversaw a staff of approximately 850 in implementing governmental policy for civil rights in American education.
 Within the first two years, her office increased the number of illegal discrimination complaints resolved by 20%; more than a third of the cases were disposed of without adversarial proceedings based on voluntary corrective action.
 By her final year in office, the number of cases resolved each year had risen almost another 20%.

 In 1996, she interpreted Title IX of the Education Amendments of 1972, the federal statute that was created to prohibit sex discrimination in education programs that receive federal financial assistance, as requiring schools to offer "proportional opportunity" for female and male athletes.
 Her work on Title IX resulted in her being named to the Women's Institute on Sports and Education Hall of Fame on September 27, 1996, and as one of the "50 Most Influential People in College Sports" by College Sports Magazine.

 In November 2020, Cantú was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Education.
-Since 2021, she has served as chair of the United States Commission on Civil Rights, the first Latina to hold the position.
+From 2021 to 2023, she served as chair of the United States Commission on Civil Rights, the first Latina to hold the position.